emperorjnx/Implementation-of-March-Algorithms-in-Verilog/README.md

 Our project was based on Implementation of March Algorithms for Memory Testing.

-Our code is based on verilog and We used Xilinx Vivado for this purpose.
+Our code is based on Verilog and We used Xilinx Vivado 2019.2 for this purpose.